-- a.
-Continue to implement the Workforce Development Plan. - b.
-Prepare for Investors in People re-assessment, taking into account the new requirements of the Standard. - c.
-Exploit the Apprenticeship Levy. - d.
-Undertake a review of the Council's organisational structure.

-6. Transform the way we deliver services so that they meet changing customer demands in an efficient way and make the best use of our assets and technology, becoming Digital by Default.
+- a) Continue to implement the Workforce Development Plan. - b) Target the use of the Apprenticeship Levy to areas of the Council's activities where there are skills gaps. - c) Undertake a review of the Council's organisational structure. - 6.
+Transform the way we deliver services so that they meet changing customer demands in an efficient way and make the best use of our assets and technology, becoming Digital by Default.

-- a.
-Development of service delivery through the website whilst working with our partner Liberata to implement the Customer Access Management Strategy, moving towards becoming 'Digital by Default'. - b.
-Use systems such as IDOX and CRM to deliver services better and enable more efficient working across services and between front and back office systems. - c.
-Ensure the Council has resilient and robust Corporate Governance and Risk Management arrangements in place to safeguard its employees, assets and the public. - d.
-Encourage different ways of working to deliver services as effectively and efficiently as possible. - e.
-Ensure that all staff and Members have the required digital skills to enable efficient and effective service delivery.
+- a) Development of service delivery through the website whilst working with our partner Liberata to become 'Digital by Default'. - b) Use systems such as IDOX and CRM to deliver services better, enable more efficient working across services and between front and back office systems with a focus on remote and mobile working to improve productivity. - c) Ensure the Council has resilient and robust Corporate Governance and Risk Management arrangements in place to safeguard its employees, assets and the public. - d) Encourage different ways of working to deliver services as effectively and efficiently as possible and better manage demand. - e) Ensure that all staff and Members have the required digital skills to enable efficient and effective service delivery.